AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

 The filter will then apply to the whole view.
 Note that if the camera is zoomed out or in, there will be some cropping (zoom out) or down sampling (zoom in) when Core Image filters are applied.
-This is likely an internal SpriteKit choice to control texture rendering size.

-However, it is possible to apply Core Image filters to whatever SKView renders, using an elaborate setup and `view.texture(from:crop:).applying(_ :CIFilter)`.
+However, it is possible to apply Core Image filters to whatever SKView renders, using an elaborate setup and `view.texture(from:crop:).applying(_ :CIFilter)`. *Update 27 August 2025: use a manual camera node instead of SKCameraNode.*

 *5 June 2024*